SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 # My Profile Page

-The RC profile page is both the central hub for your activities on the RC and a public presentation of your research activities.
-The RC allows you to create a detailed public profile containing biographical data, information on projects and events as well as a list of your RC objects such as media sets and expositions.
-The profile is divided into two sections, the upper sections contains an artist biography as well as information of research interests and the lower part, which is titled "Research" contains a list of RC media sets and expositions.
+The RC profile page is both the central hub for your activities on the RC and a public presentation of your research.
+You can create a detailed public profile containing two main sections: The first has biographical data, information on projects and events, and the second is a list of your RC objects such as media sets and expositions.

 Only expositions which are [shared](#share "documentation on sharing") or [published](#publication "documentation on publication") will be visible to others.
-Aditionaliy, you can (optionally) hide groupings of expositions through the small dot next to the grouping.
+Additionally, you can hide groupings of expositions through the small dot next to the grouping.

 Reviewers will also see the headers "Exposition Reviewing" or "Application Reviewing", containing links to the expositions they have been assigned to.

 ## Profile Section

 ### View Public Profile

 You can switch between your profile's editing mode (private) and your public profile, which is the profile as other users see it.
 Click on "my profile" for the editing mode and - below your image - click "view public profile" to hide all controls, grouping options and private research.

 ![view public profile](images/view_public_profile.png "view public profile")

 ### Description

 You can add a short text (for example a biography), that other RC users will see when they visit your profile.
 Here you can also add a tagline, set your country of residence, and list your research interests.
 You can also change the email address associated with your RC account that will be used to log in and notify you if you have turned on notifications.
 Click "edit profile" to edit all these properties.

 ### Uploading a CV